GO-Trainee/InnoTaxi/README.md

 <img src="Design-diagram-v3.png" width="600" height="500" />

 Adding new services is allowed, it is not allowed to reduce the number of services.
 When you change the scheme (add new services), the application must be supplemented with a diagram and put in the repository in .png and .drawio formats.
+For each service you should create separate repository.

 Nonfunctional requirements: